NeroReflex/embedded_quickstart/README.md

 Minimal yocto support is also in-development: this is used to create a disk image in a way that the updater of choice can use.

+## Autologin

+If weston is present files for starting /mnt/app/hmi will be created.

+There is a yocto recipe to start /mnt/app/hmi_daemon and there is an /mnt/app_data subvolume meant to contain the data of the daemon/hmi.

 ## Yocto

 To use yocto you will need to ensure the bootloader and the kernel are both compiled with btrfs